JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 {::options parse_block_html="true" /}
 <div class="collapsable">

-### Setting up Apache2 Web Server
+### Setting up Apache Web Server

 [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) is the world's most used web server software.
 It is one of the easiest to get a small site running and has a ton of documentation available.
 Apache, and all other HTTP web servers, run by default on port 80.
-Before, when we saw Motion's output by enterin <Pi-IP>:8081 in the browser, we were accessing that port in our Pi.
-So for web servers, http://<IP> and http://<IP>:80 will give the same result.
+Before, when we saw Motion's output by entering <Pi-IP>:8081 in the browser, we were accessing that port in our Pi.
+So for web servers, http://{IP} and http://{IP}:80 will give the same result.

 {% highlight bash %}
 sudo apt-get install apache2 #install the web site software
 {% endhighlight %}

 That's it!
-If put <Pi-IP> in URL bar in the browser, a default apache welcome screen will appear.
+If put {Pi-IP} in URL bar in the browser, a default apache welcome screen will appear.
 This page will be located in /var/www/html/index.html (or maybe /var/www/index.html).
 Edit the index.html page to change the landing page of your site.
 Add more HTML pages to expand your site.

+It is recommended that you do not use port 80 for your home server.
+Some ISPs will automatically block this port and prevent forwarding, it also makes you home server more likely to be hacked.
+To use a different port, you need to edit your Apache configuration.

+{% highlight bash %}
+#edit port for accessing Apache web server
+sudo nano /etc/apache2/ports.conf
+  #change the 'Listen 80' line to another port, 8079 for example
+  Listen 8079
+{% endhighlight %}

+Now to access your web page, enter {IP}:{New_Port_Number} into the browser.

 To embed the video in the site, use an iframe in your index.html page.
 An iframe is just a window into another page, in this case Motion's video streaming (which is available in your LAN on a different port).

 {% highlight bash %}
 #Edit website landing page